 - Valid CPR Card from American Red Cross or American Heart Association

-- Proof of Liability Insurance Coverage. (a copy of your employer's malpractice insurance will meet this requirement)
+- Proof of Liability Insurance Coverage. (this is a copy of your employer's malpractice insurance)

 Supervising Dentist Requirements